Baby boomers: Work and retirement

 Baby boomers started entering retirement in the mid-2000s and have already begun withdrawing their investments.
-Any economic activities that depend on the cheap capital courtesy of the baby boomers will cease to be.
-From a demographic point of view, the aging of the American workforce is inevitable due to the sheer size of the baby boomers.
-Economists expected the United States to face a labor crunch in the 2010s as more and more baby boomers retired.
+Any economic activities that depend on the cheap capital courtesy of the Baby Boomers will cease to be.
+From a demographic point of view, the aging of the American workforce is inevitable due to the sheer number of the Baby Boomers.
+Economists expected the United States to face a labor crunch in the 2010s as more and more Baby Boomers retired.
 However, in 2018, a large portion of the older Baby Boomers (65–72 years of age) in the United States remained active in the labor force (29%), compared to the Silent Generation (21%) and the Greatest Generation (19%) when they were the same age, the Pew Research Center found by analyzing official labor statistics.
 The labor participation rate of women aged 65 to 72 in 2018 was 25% and of men of the same age group was 35%.
-This trend follows from the general expectation of Americans to work after the age of 65.
-The Baby Boomers who chose to remain in the work force after the age of 65 tended to be university graduates, whites, and residents of the big cities.
+This trend follows from the general expectation of Americans to work after the age of 65, as life expectancy is higher than for previous generations.
+The Baby Boomers who chose to remain in the work force after the age of 65 are mostly university graduates, whites, and residents of the big cities.
 That the Boomers maintained a relatively high labor participation rate made economic sense because the longer they postpone retirement, the more Social Security benefits they could claim, once they finally retire.
+Many of these Boomers work past the age of retirement not because they cannot afford to retire, but because they enjoy their work.
+Large numbers prefer semi-retirement arrangements or flexible work schedules.
+There is an ongoing shift away from pension plans in favor of 401(k) or similar options, which do not mandate retirement at a certain age.
 Among the Boomers who have retired, a significant portion opts to live in the suburbs, where the Millennials are also moving to in large numbers as they have children of their own.
 These confluent trends increase the level of economic activities in the American suburbs.
 Moreover, during the late 2010s, Millennials and seniors in the U.S. were driving up demand for affordable housing outside the major cities; to prevent another housing bubble, banks and regulators have restricted lending to filter out speculators and those with bad credit.